Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

 	/>
 </div>

-Enneagram type 5 is known as the "Investigator" or "Thinker" and is characterized by a desire for knowledge, a focus on intellectual pursuits, and a tendency towards introversion and detachment.
+<p class="firstLetter">Enneagram type 5 is known as the "Investigator" or "Thinker" and is characterized by a desire for knowledge, a focus on intellectual pursuits, and a tendency towards introversion and detachment.</p>

 ## Insatiable Curiosity: A Type 5's Thirst for Knowledge